LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

 .. note::

-   An alternative to add Dymola or OpenModelica to the system path is to provide the path to these folders at invocation of SimulatorToFMU.py.
-See :ref:`build_cmd` for the lists of arguments of SimulatorToFMU.py.
+   To avoid adding Dymola, JModelica, or OpenModelica to the system path, provide the path to the executables to SimulatorToFMU.py.
+See :ref:`build_cmd` for the lists of arguments of SimulatorToFMU.

 2. To install SimulatorToFMU, run